Sim007/vbangularindocker/README.md

 ```
 docker container run -d --rm --name myangular1 -p 4201:80 myangular
 ```

-# Build an angular app in a container with data in container
+# Code and build an angular app in a container

-# Build an angular app in a contaier with data on laptop
+# Code on laptop and build an angular app in a container